hexa-org/policy/specs/IDQL-core-specification.md

 * `role` - Defines a role which the subject MUST possess for the `action` to be triggered.
 A role implies a set of permissions that provide the ability to execute the actions specified.
 Multiple role values MAY be specified using a comma separator.
 If mulitple roles are specified, ALL must be present.
+* `members` - An array of strings representing accounts or members that may be matched.
+A member is dependent on the target platform definition but often is a JWT Subject or a username or account name.
 * `rule` - A matching filter that uses a SCIM filter value as specified in Section [3.4.2.2 of RFC7644](https://datatracker.ietf.org/doc/html/rfc7644#section-3.4.2.2).
 In addition to using SCIM attribute names for User objects, each provider and object may define additional contextual (client ip, path, etc.)